The Museum hosts two permanent exhibitions.

 The East Grinstead display shows the History of our Town and its surrounding area whilst Rebuilding Bodies and Souls celebrates the story of Sir Archibald McIndoe, reconstructive surgery and the Guinea Pig Club.

 In addition, regular temporary exhibitions are programmed to illuminate special areas of local interest.
-Recent examples have included the history of the Post in the town and East Grinstead’s Markets and Fairs.
+Recent examples have included the Rowfant Brickworks and 200 Years of John Mason Neale.

 Our old temporary exhibition space has now been adapted to hold our new permanent display which tells the story of Archibald McIndoe and the Guinea Pig Club.
 This does not mean, however, that we will not have temporary exhibitions in future.
-They will be in what was Curator’s Corner.
-Although smaller, it will, eventually, mean that we can mount them more frequently.
+They will be in what was Curator’s Corner, at the back of the museum.

 Watch this space!